 should be for mood stabilization or depression treatment.
 Rather than focusing

-on exact ratios, one should just increase their overall intake of fish and fish
+on exact EPA DHA ratios, one should just increase their overall intake of fish and fish

 oils and reduce sugar and junk food consumption.